On the Design and Evaluation of Human-centered Explainable AI Systems: A Systematic Review and Taxonomy: Discussion

 \subsection{Possible Framework Extensions}

 Our suggested XAI evaluation framework still has the potential for further expansion.
 For instance, Kim \cite{sentHumancenteredEvaluationExplainable2024} provided a framework built on the question of \textit{"What makes explanations meaningful?"}.
 Consequently, they devised 11 significant characteristics for XAI explanations.
 However, our results differ from theirs because our framework only includes explicitly assessed measures, whereas theirs includes aspects of explanations that users have (implicitly) wished for.
 For this reason, we believe that a synthesis could enhance our framework.
 This would entail a synchronization between the desirable aspects of a system and its explanations and their actual implementation in reality.
 Additionally, a scoping review was conducted by Naveed \cite{naveedOverviewEmpiricalEvaluation2024} to analyze trends in the evaluation of XAI.
 The results included two concept matrices.
 The first matrix addressed the properties of the studies, such as the objective, scope, and procedure.
 The second matrix presented the used evaluation measures in the studies.
 While the latter is similar to our concept matrix, which addresses XAI evaluation measures, the first one could provide an extension when analyzing XAI evaluation studies.
 However, we additionally addressed the \textit{context} of the system, such as the system type and the explanation type, which was not addressed by Naveed \cite{naveedOverviewEmpiricalEvaluation2024}.
 Further, we distinguished between the core system, the explanation and the user.
 It would be beneficial for future studies to focus on a synthesis of existing XAI evaluation frameworks.
 This would allow for a more comprehensive approach that incorporates various perspectives.
 Moreover, future research should concentrate on the creation of validated XAI evaluation questionnaires based on identified concepts of the synthesized frameworks.
 This could result in greater utilization of validated measurement instruments in XAI research and therefore enhance validity and standardization.
+Regarding the design goals, we identified them based on studies from different domains.
+It would be beneficial to conduct domain-specific studies to determine which design goals are important in which domain.